rachgmartin/The-Creator-Roster/README.md

 # Creator Roster Management App

 This Streamlit app helps manage your YouTube/TikTok creator and prospect roster.
-Use it to track key demographics, content verticals, preferred/avoided brand categories, and export to CSV.
+Use it to track key demographics, content verticals, preferred/avoided brand categories, and export to Excel.

 ## Features